dskinner/SublimeAndroid/README.md

 # SublimeAndroid

+## NOTICE

+This project is currently on hold (not discontinued) as much of the functionality for completions are being continued here: https://github.com/quarnster/completion

 This is a work in progress for SublimeText 3!

 Expects a properly configured android project via sdk command line tools.
 From